elisagrlh/elisagrlh/README.md

 ## Hi there 👋
+My name is Elisa and I am an Web and Extended Reality software Engineer !
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [Metaleak](https://github.com/elisagrlh/MetaleakWebsite) website, a showcase website for a video game association.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blender !
 - 👯 I’m looking to collaborate on ...

 <!--